usawco/wallpaper/README.md

 ```
 > Uninstallation does not remove the contents of ~/.desktop-eye-candy, so you configuration will be preserved.

-Depending upon your version, an additional step is required depending upon your version.
+Depending upon your version, an additional step is required.

 ### [1.3.8 - 3.0.0)